Why is my hedge dying plants

 Landscaping

-The answer to 'why is my hedge dying plants' is that there are several common causes, including improper watering, pests, disease, or environmental stress.
-Symptoms may include wilting, discolored or dropping leaves, and dieback of the branches.
+The answer to 'why is my hedge dying plants' is that there are several common causes, including improper watering, disease, pests, and environmental stress.
+Symptoms may include wilting, discolored leaves, and dieback of the hedge plants.

 Step-by-Step Guide